Note

 You should now be able to connect to the replicated VM in Azure.

 In some scenarios, failover requires additional processing that takes around eight to ten minutes to complete.
-You might notice longer test failover times for VMware Linux machines, VMware VMs that don't have the DHCP service enables, and VMware VMs that don't have the following boot drivers: storvsc, vmbus, storflt, intelide, atapi.
+You might notice longer test failover times for VMware Linux machines, VMware VMs that don't have the DHCP service enabled, and VMware VMs that don't have the following boot drivers: storvsc, vmbus, storflt, intelide, atapi.

 Connect after failover